thom4parisot/thom4.net/source/_posts/2016/facebook.md

 In parallel to my gradual settlement in Albion, I started noticing I obliged myself to *like* statuses and found it harder and harder to *comment* on them.
 The kind of feeling you experience when you are not truthful to yourself. **I felt culprit of *passive liking***.

 I think I was acting like this for two reasons:
-- I knew Facebook privileged surfacing activities of active users and reciprocally, surfaced my activities more with the people I interacted the most;
+- I knew Facebook privileged **surfacing activities of *active* users** and reciprocally, surfaced my activities more with the people I interacted the most;
 - I did not want my less active friends to become out of sight if I was not interacting enough with them.

 All this is *self feeding*: you encounter activities of people you interact with, forget a bit about the other ones — the ones with whom you interact less with — so they eventually end up appearing even less frequently in your stream etc.

 So wait a minute: **is my social life *that* much in the hands of a tool supposed to help keeping in touch with friends**? — *I do not even talk about growing friendships*.

+Even though I thought I was controlling my social life and friendships, I realised **my social life and friendships were actually organised for me**.
+This is exactly the **difference between *easy* and *simple**.
+It is *easy* to be on Facebook and carry on.
+A good friendship is often *simple* — although individuals can be *complex*.

-I felt it was a regression from what I used to like Facebook for.
+I concluded it was a regression from what I used to like Facebook for.
 So **I refused** to carry on like this and **decided to actively take over** how I interacted with my friends.

 ## Goals